 Click here for the original article that Brittany Lynk and I coauthored where you’ll find a new photograph of Gisela and me taken earlier this month and an old one too.

-Sherry L. Mueller, Ph.D.serves as an adjunct professor at the School of International Service (SIS), American University, Washington, D.C.
+Sherry L. Mueller, Ph.D. is the President of the Public Diplomacy Council.
+She serves as Distinguished Practitioner in Residence at the School of International Service (SIS), American University, Washington, D.C.
 She teaches an undergraduate course and a graduate Practicum entitled Cultural Diplomacy and International Exchange.
 Dr. Mueller provided leadership for the National Council for International Visitors (now Global Ties U.S.) since 1996, first as Executive Director and then as President until September 30, 2011.